-I am a Lecturer in Physical Geography working on coastal hydrodynamics at the University of Canterbury (Christchurch, New Zealand).
-My primary research interests are coastal hazards, rip currents, storm response and mixed sand gravel beach dynamics.
+I am a Lecturer in Physical Geography (Coastal Geomorphology) working on coastal hydrodynamics at the University of Canterbury (Christchurch, New Zealand).
+My primary research interests are coastal hazards, rip currents and beach safety, storm response and mixed sand gravel beach dynamics.
 My research involves a number of technical methods, such as ground penetrating radar, GPS surf zone drifters, coastal imaging remote sensing systems and UAV survey.

 My academic CV is available here.